What train services will run on Wednesday after the rail strike?

 Only around 60% of the 20,000 normal weekday services will be able to operate.

-– Why are timetables not returning to normal if there is no strike on Wednesday?
+– Why are timetables not returning to normal if there is no strike today?

-Walkouts by signallers and control room staff who would usually work overnight from Tuesday night into Wednesday morning means trains will leave depots later than normal, delaying the start of services.
+Walkouts by signallers and control room staff who would usually have worked overnight from Tuesday night into Wednesday morning meant trains left depots later than normal, delaying the start of services.

 – What time do trains normally leave depots?